CoBuilders-xyz/stylus-cm-contracts/README.md

 - Gas limits and deployment parameters
 - Verification settings

+## Architecture

+### Non-Upgradeable Design

+The contracts use a **non-upgradeable architecture** for security and simplicity:

+- Direct contract deployment (no proxy patterns)
+- Immutable contract logic once deployed
+- Clear ownership and access control patterns

+### Type Safety

+The repository provides full TypeScript support:

+- **Generated types** from all contract ABIs
+- **Type-safe contract interactions**
+- **Compile-time validation** of contract calls

 ## Documentation

 Detailed documentation for these contracts can be found in: